oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 In this lab, you will get hands-on experience is using *Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database* to secure configuration of provisioned database.

-1. From the Enterprise menu, select **Compliance, then select Library**  to get started
+1. From the Enterprise menu, select **Compliance, then select Library**  to get started.

     ![Navigate to Library](images/enterprise-compliance-library.png " ")